FAQs

 <details>

-<summary><strong>Why can't I trade manually in my bot subaccount?</strong></summary>
+<summary><strong>Why can't I trade manually in a market my bot is running?</strong></summary>

 </details>